roapi/roapi/README.md

 To query tables using GraphQL, send the query through `POST` request to `/api/graphql` endpoint.

-GraphQL query interface supports the same set of operators supported by REST API.
-Here how you can apply various operators to your query:
+GraphQL query frontend supports the same set of operators supported by [REST +query frontend](https://roapi.github.io/docs/api/query/rest.html).
+Here how is you can apply various operators in a query:

 ```graphql
 {